matfin/editable-list/README.md

 - Ensure you have the latest version of [Node](https://nodejs.org/en/) installed.
 The LTS version is recommended.
 - You will also need the latest version of the [Yarn package manager](https://yarnpkg.com/) to build and test this.
 - Once you have the above requirements, execute the following commands:
-  - `yarn dev` will build this into a single file to `dist/editable-list.js` which can then be used inside the example file (`/dist/example.html`).
-Open this file directly in your browser.
+  - `yarn dev` will build this into a single file to `dist/editable-list.js` which is then used inside the example file (`/index.html`).
+Take a look at the file `dist/example.js` to see how two `<editable-list>` components are set up with custom validation.
 	- `yarn test` will run all tests and `yarn coverage` will run all tests with coverage checks.
 	- `yarn lint` will run code lint checks using ESLint
 	- `yarn checks` will run test coverage and lint checks